celo-org/celo-monorepo/SETUP.md

 Review the README from each directory in [packages](packages/).
 The [protocol](packages/protocol) and [mobile](packages/mobile) packages are good starting points.

-## Getting Everything Installed
+## Getting everything installed

-Follow these steps to get everything that you need installed to develop and build the celo-monorepo codebase.
+Follow these steps to get everything that you need installed to build the celo-monorepo codebase on your computer.

 ### MacOS

-#### Xcode
+#### Xcode CLI

-Install Xcode and its command line tools:
+Install the Xcode command line tools:

 ```bash
 xcode-select --install